sdonglab/molextract/README.md

 found in a log file.

 Molextract provides a more modular approach to extracting information from log files and abstracts out similar control flow seen in many scripts.
+The initial motivation to develop molextract came from wanting to centralize multiple bash scripts that used `grep`, `awk` and `sed` into one Python API.

 Molextract is abstract enough that it really isn't specific to Molcas/OpenMolcas log files.
-Any file that has certain start / end markers can use the same infrastructure.
+Any file that has certain start / end markers woudl be suitable to use the same infrastructure.

 ## High Level Overview
 Some information is easily extracted from OpenMolcas log files.
 For example the `Total SCF energy`